AKSHITHA-CHILUKA/Innovations_Hub/README.md

 ### **Predicting Multivitamin Purchase**
 A machine learning model aimed at predicting the likelihood of a customer purchasing multivitamins based on various factors.

-### **Shared Spaces**
-An innovative platform designed to manage and optimize shared spaces for communities or organizations.

 ## **How to Use**
 1. Clone the repository: